Ramon Magsaysay: 1953 presidential campaign

-The United States Government, including the Central Intelligence Agency, had strong influence on the 1953 election, and candidates in the election fiercely competed with each other for U.S. support.
+The United States government, including the Central Intelligence Agency, had strong influence on the 1953 election, and candidates in the election fiercely competed with each other for U.S. support.

-Presidency
+Presidency (1953–1957)

 In the election of 1953, Magsaysay was decisively elected president over the incumbent Elpidio Quirino.
-He was sworn into office wearing the Barong Tagalog, a first by a Philippine President.
+He was sworn into office on Wednesday, December 30, 1953, at the Independence Grandstand in Manila.
+He was wearing the barong tagalog, a first by a Philippine President and a tradition that still continues up to this day.
 He was then called "Mambo Magsaysay".
+Also dressed in barong tagalog was the elected vice-president Carlos P. Garcia.
+The oath of office was administered by Chief Justice of the Supreme Court of the Philippines Ricardo Paras.
+For the first time, a Philippine president swore on the Bible on an inauguration.
+He swore on two Bibles, from each parents' side.

 As President, he was a close friend and supporter of the United States and a vocal spokesman against communism during the Cold War.
-He led the foundation of the Southeast Asia Treaty Organization, also known as the Manila Pact of 1954, that aimed to defeat communist-Marxist movements in Southeast Asia, South Asia and the Southwestern Pacific.
+He led the foundation of the Southeast Asia Treaty Organization, also known as the Manila Pact of 1954, that aimed to defeat communist-Marxist movements in Southeast Asia, South Asia, and the Southwestern Pacific.

-During his term, he made Malacañang literally a "house of the people", opening its gates to the public.
+During his term, he made Malacañang literally a "house of the people," opening its gates to the public.
 One example of his integrity followed a demonstration flight aboard a new plane belonging to the Philippine Air Force (PAF): President Magsaysay asked what the operating costs per hour were for that type of aircraft, then wrote a personal check to the PAF, covering the cost of his flight.
 He restored the people's trust in the military and in the government.